Three gold stars

 Your generosity can transform young lives, giving kids with blindness or low vision the resources to live a life of opportunity and inclusion.

-Meet more Santa Fun Run families
+Meet more of the Santa Fun Run community

 Lani's story